CSESoc-CompClub/2024-Autumn-Python-Intro/spec/ghost-market.md

 # 👻 Ghost market shopping spree!!🛍️

 ## Getting Started
-- All the ghost market files are in the `ghost_market/` folder
+All the files you need to edit are in the `ghost_market` directory.
-- To run ghost market, use `python ghost_market/ghost_market.py`

 ## Task 1: Come one, come all!
 ### 1.1 welcome()